 - L and R buttons and power switch from your old Advance SP

 - Aftermarket backlit IPS screen kit (Funnyplaying) or stock screen

 - 3d printed battery retainer (if using stock battery)

 - Diffuser for LED's

-- Headphone plug and Type C plug (if you are NOT adding these they fill in the holes)
+- Headphone plug and Type C plug (if you are NOT adding type C charge board or headphone jack, these fill in the holes)

 - Type C charge board if you would like to add type C charging (requires custom wiring and soldering)

 - Headphone jack (requires custom wiring and soldering) - Part number SJ2-35954D-SMT-TR fits well.

 - Boxy Pixel 1700 mAh battery (requires soldering)

 - 28 or 30 gauge wire, and misc. building supplies

 Please take extra care with the fasteners.
 The fastener heads and the threads are very small.
 The assembly process shows the fastener lengths that we have personally found to work well, however you will need to use your best judgement.

 - When assembling, do not force the fastener.
 If you feel resistance, reevaluate your fastener length or back out, clean and try again.